smartx-usman/vlan_filter/README.md

 Packets matching VXLAN filter are forwarded to the user space, while other packets are dropped.

 ### Python code in user space ###
-The Python script reads filtered raw packets from the socket, extracts all the useful header fields and stores extracted packet into a file or can be sent to remote server via Apache Kafka messaging system.
+The Python script reads filtered raw packets from the socket, extracts all the useful header fields and stores extracted packet into a file by default or can be sent to a remote server via Apache Kafka messaging system.

 # How to execute this example application #
-VLAN Filter application can be executed by using below command:
+VLAN Filter application can be executed by using one of the below commands:
 * $ sudo python data-plane-tracing.py
+* $ sudo python data-plane-tracing -i eth2 -k vc.manage.overcloud:9092

+# How to install Kafka
+* $ pip install kafka-python